education.vic.gov.au

 Schools have a responsibility to ‘take all reasonable steps’ to protect students on structured workplace learning from harassment and bullying.
 ‘All reasonable steps’ may include:

-• visiting the workplace where possible, and discussing the school’s policy and procedures with the employer.
+- visiting the workplace where possible and discussing the school’s policy and procedures with the employer.

-Wherever possible, the workplace should be visited.
+Wherever possible, the workplace may be visited.
 Discussions should occur with supervisors and observations made about the culture of the workplace, including language, the way people relate to each other, and the suitability of posters, magazines, screen savers that students may see while on placement.

 It is not safe to assume that workplaces do not change from year to year.
 A new supervisor may change the workplace culture.
-Among the issues discussed with potential employers should be the prevention of harassment and bullying of the student.
-Discussion should include the standards the school expects of the workplace and processes to deal with harassment and bullying should they arise.
+Among the issues discussed with potential employers must be the prevention of harassment and bullying of the student.
+Discussion should include the standards the school expects of the workplace and processes to deal with harassment and bullying if they arise.
 It is understood, of course, that this possibility should be raised with tact and sensitivity.

-Schools should have a process that empowers the student to respond immediately to the harassment and bullying if it occurs.
+Schools must have a process that empowers the student to respond immediately to the harassment and bullying if it occurs.
 The student must understand that if they are made uncomfortable during their structured workplace learning, they have the right to leave the workplace immediately.
 Bags and other belongings can be collected at a later time.
-If the student does leave the workplace, they should notify their school immediately.
+If the student does leave the workplace, they must notify their school immediately.

 Handling incidences of harassment, bullying or occupational violence